garybgenett/gary-os/README.md

 a personal project with aspirations of recognition as an actual distribution, however misguided.

-All documentation is in this file and/or the usage output of the build scripts.
+All documentation is in this file and the usage output of the [Builder] scripts.
-Everything in the [Booting], [Running] and [Building] sections are specifically tested and supported.
+Everything in [Booting], [Running] and [Building] are specifically tested and supported.
+See [Checklist] for details on the final testing done every release.

 While there appears to be some adoption of GaryOS, it is not yet enough to warrant a formal ticket system.
 For any issues, or to share the creative ways